dynamsoft-docs/web-twain-docs/info/api/Addon_Webcam.md

 **Parameters**

-`DWObject`: Specify a WebTwain instance to show the video.
+`DWTObject`: Specify a WebTwain instance to show the video.

 `quality`: Specify the quality of the video.